Skip to content

 printInfoSection "Your dev container finished creating"

-• post-start.sh: Runs every time the container starts (e.g., refresh tokens, check dependencies).
+• post-start.sh: Runs every time the container starts (e.g., refresh tokens, expose services).

 🟫 Custom Functions#